durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 I would have to take a given board state (for example, the board below), and generate thousands of boards which matched my current knowledge.
 For me, that's too much.

 Ideally, I would just have a function that takes in knowledge about a board and outputs a probability distribution.
-Why don't we use a neural network -- a universal function approximator -- to try to get something close to this.
+Why don't we use a neural network to try to get something close to this.

 Here is the idea: Train a neural network on partially explored battleship boards with the goal of having it output a probability density function for the output board.